-A modern heating unit is a pretty complex system of mechanical components blended together.
+A modern heating unit is a complex system of mechanical components blended together.
 The reliability, the efficiency and the safety of these units depend on everything working the way it was originally designed.
-Normal use definitely can put things out of original design parameters and cause issues that are foreseeable and avoidable.
+Normal use definitely can put things out of original design parameters and can cause issues that are foreseeable and avoidable.

 We get this question a lot: “Do I need to clean my furnace?”

 Heating equipment gets used a lot, and they do experience soot and sediment buildup as well as mechanical wear and tear.
 Should you get your furnace cleaned, and how often is often enough?
 The answer is “YES” and “Annually.”

 Some people might not know, but furnaces need to be cleaned in order to keep them running in a healthy and efficient way.
 Not cleaning your furnace can result in a variety of different problems, such as a decrease in efficiency and an increase in the risk of a fire.
 The majority of homeowners should perform routine heating maintenance every year.
 However, if you have pets or small children who spend time around your furnace, it’s best to clean it more often.